 For people who are being treated for primary breast cancer or who are NED after primary breast cancer treatment, thinking and talking about the risks of secondary breast cancer is really scary.

 For those of you wanting to learn more, here are some things that you could ask your oncologist about secondary breast cancer.
-This list has been put together with the help of my brilliant followers on Instagram, Facebook and Twitter.
+This list has been put together with the help of our brilliant followers on Instagram, Facebook and Twitter.
 And special thanks to Liz O’Riordan for fact/sense checking this list.

 Please also take a look at the ABC Diagnosis red flag infographics which shows the red flags of secondary breast cancer.

 Remember that there are two potential risks once you’ve had primary breast cancer: one is the risk of a local recurrence (developing primary breast cancer again with no spread to any organs) and one is the risk of secondary breast cancer which is the spread of cancer to other organs in the body.
 At the end of primary breast cancer treatment, it is a good time to discuss these risks with your surgeon, oncologist and/or breast care nurse.

 Not all oncologists will discuss the risks and signs of developing secondary breast cancer with you when you finish primary breast cancer treatment.
 So, if you want to know about this, you may have to raise the subject yourself.
 Remember that you may have been given a Breast Cancer Care/Breast Cancer Now resource pack (for those in the UK) at some point during your treatment which covers these topics.
 It might be worth digging that out and referring to it with your medical team.